w3c/webappsec-suborigins/specs/suborigins/spec.markdown

     3. Append suffix to the scheme part of the origin triple.

-3. Proceed with step 1 of section 6.1 in the
-   [Unicode Serialization of an Origin].
+3. Proceed with step 1 of section 6.1 in [Unicode Serialization of an Origin].

 [Unicode Serialization of an Origin]: https://tools.ietf.org/html/rfc6454#page-12

 </section> <!-- /Algorithms::Serializing Suborigins::Unicode Serialization of a Suborigin-->

 <section>
-### ASCII Serialization of an Origin
+### ASCII Serialization of a Suborigin

-1. blah blah
+The ASCII serialization of a suborigin is the value returned by the following
+algorithm:

+1. If the origin is not a scheme/host/port triple, with or without a suborigin namespace, then return the string

+     null

+    (i.e., the code point sequence U+006E, U+0075, U+006C, U+006C) and abort
+    these steps.

+2. Otherwise, if the origin has a suborigin namespace:

+    1. Let suffix be the string "+".

+    2. Append the suborigin namespace to suffix.

+    3. Append suffix to the scheme part of the origin triple.

+3. Proceed with step 1 of section 6.2 in [ASCII Serialization of an Origin].

+[ASCII Serialization of an Origin]: https://tools.ietf.org/html/rfc6454#page-12

 </section> <!-- /Algorithms::Serializing Suborigins::ASCII Serialization of a Suborigin-->